thatwasyahya/ChessMe/README.md

+# ChessMe
-# Chat and Game Mode Sidebar
+# Chess-Chat-Game Mode Sidebar

 ## Overview

-This project is a React-based application featuring a sidebar that allows users to switch between different game modes and chat with a bot.
+This project is a React-based application chess game featuring a sidebar that allows users to switch between different game modes and chat with a bot.
 The bot can handle various types of queries, including playing a text-based chess game, answering general questions, and responding to various conversational prompts.

 ## Features
+- **Chess-Game**: Fully implemented Chess game with all rules and special rules included.
 - **Game Mode Switch**: Toggle between player mode and bot mode using an intuitive switch interface.
 - **Chat Interface**: A chatbox where users can interact with a bot.
 - **Bot Responses**: The bot can respond to a wide range of inputs, including: